pjdijxhoorn/Milestone-project-3/readme.md

 ### know bugs

-- The intention was to use a full heart and empty heart icon for the favourite function, because these are well know ti users and there for automatic and UX friendly. however these icons are always displaying empty hearts. this has something to do with the before after states within CSS. when i tried to trace them by inspecting them the source seemed to come from the font-awesome styled sheets. therefor other icons are used for this function at the moment. *issue fixed*
+- The intention was to use a full heart and empty heart icon for the favourite function, because these are well know to the users and therefor automatic and UX friendly. however these icons are always displaying empty hearts. this has something to do with the before and after states within CSS.
+When I tried to trace them by inspecting them, the source seemed to come from the font-awesome styled sheets.
+Therefor other icons are used for this function at the moment. *issue fixed*

-        font-awesome has before and after css psuedo classes that messed up the icons
+        Font-awesome has before and after css pseudo classes that messed up the icons

 - When deleting a favourite recipe from the profile page you get redirected to recipe page instead back to the profile page. *issue fixed*

-        redirecting to different pages based on from which page the users is the best solution however I made a quick fix by making a complete extra path/ function.
-Hope to find a DRY way in the future.
+        Redirecting to different pages based on from which page the users came is the best solution.
+However, I made a quick fix by making a complete extra path function.
+I hope to find a DRY way in the future.

-- The suggestion list for the users in the messages system doesn't display all the users and displays a users that is deleted already. *issue fixed*
+- The suggestion list for the users in the messages system doesn't display all the users and displays an user that is deleted already. *issue fixed*

-        The usernames were not called within the function. therefor it wasn't working
+        The usernames were not called within the function, therefor it wasn't working.

 ## Deployment

-This project was made with the Gitpod IDE and github as a remote repository.
+This project was made with the Gitpod IDE and Github as a remote repository.
 This project contains secure information therefor an env.py file is used.

 ### Instructions Making a Local Clone